 You should use this text as a general guide, but it cannot be a legal consultation.
 The visa regulations are made and executed by the Federal Foreign Office (Auswärtiges Amt), Federal Ministry of the Interior (BMI), and the local Foreigners’ Offices (Ausländerbehörde).
 Please be aware: Some rules and procedures can vary from embassy/consulate to embassy/consulate (even within one country), and from Ausländerbehörde to Ausländerbehörde in Germany.
 That is why we highly recommend you also consult the German representation abroad near you, and the local Foreigners’ Office in Germany (which Ausländerbehörde is responsible for you depends on your residence in Germany) for information that applies to your case.

-Want to learn more about your BLOCKED ACCOUNT requirement?
+Learn more about BLOCKED ACCOUNT

-💰 = We receive a small commission for Fintiba products sold through this link.
+Check Fintiba's offer! 💰💰 = We receive a small commission for Fintiba products sold through this link.
 However, this does not result in any additional costs for the customer.

 What is a job seeker visa?